8 Tips for Successful Program Management

 The difference between project portfolio management, multi-project management, and program management

-• Determining the programs needed to achieve the organization’s strategic goals
+• Defining programs to achieve strategic goals

 • Launching projects for the program